-Techniques include: DIR/Floortime, MORE: Integrating the Mouth with Sensory and Postural Function, TalkTools Oral Placement Therapy, The Whole Child, AAC (AugmentativeAlternative Communication), Play Therapy with NDT approach, Visualizing and Verbalizing, as well as training in various feeding and swallowing therapy techniques.
+Techniques include: PROMPT, DIR/Floortime, MORE: Integrating the Mouth with Sensory and Postural Function, TalkTools Oral Placement Therapy, The Whole Child, AAC (AugmentativeAlternative Communication), Play Therapy with NDT approach, Visualizing and Verbalizing, as well as training in various feeding and swallowing therapy techniques.

 Heidi Dawes has been a practicing Speech-Language Pathologist for 20 years.
 She started her career working with infants and toddlers birth to three years old.
 She became a certified Early Intervention provider in Massachusetts, and has worked in early intervention in MA, NY, and FL.

 She has also worked providing home and daycare based services to preschool age (3 to 5 years), as well as working with school age children both in a private clinic setting and in the schools.
 With adults, she has worked in hospitals, outpatient settings, Skilled Nursing Facilities and home health.